Jun. 19, 2020

 An interview with: Dylan Nicole de Kervor of the Civil Rights Division of the US Department of Justice

-A part of the Negotiating Trauma & the Law Series, Mallika Kaur speaks to a civil rights attorney about how she navigated intersecting traumas and gifts of growing up in Berkeley and Oakland; then decided to pursue a career with federal government in D.C.
+A conversation with a civil rights attorney about how she navigated intersecting traumas and gifts of growing up in Berkeley and Oakland, then decided to pursue a career with federal government in D.C.

 Mallika Kaur: Let's begin where it began for you: You grew up not far from where you went to law school.
 And you did a dual degree at UC Berkeley.
 Can you speak to those decisions?